Show services list

 The Community Continence Service consists of specialist nurses who provide professional advice, support and education to Sandwell patients about promoting continence (controlling the bladder and bowels) and managing incontinence.

-We work in partnership with other health and social care professionals across Sandwell to provide care that is as sensitive as possible, and recognised as the most up-to-date accepted practice.
+We work in partnership with other health and social care professionals across Sandwell to provide care that is as sensitive as possible.

 Patients in Birmingham can receive support, advice and assessment for continence issues from Birmingham Community Healthcare NHS Trust.